 Zhiwei Peng

-Active Matter | Fluid Mechanics | Statistical Mechanics
+Fluid Mechanics | Active Matter | Statistical Mechanics

-I earned my Ph.D. degree in Chemical Engineering from Caltech under the supervision of John Brady.
+I am an Assistant Professor in the Department of Chemical and Materials Engineering at the University of Alberta.
+Prior to joining U of A, I earned my Ph.D. in Chemical Engineering from Caltech under the supervision of John Brady.

 news